Clearing 2026 now open

 Recent publications

-Reza has authored over 35 peer-reviewed publications spanning ageing and frailty, rehabilitation outcomes, digital health, and prosthetics and orthotics.
-His research includes feasibility trials, advanced evidence synthesis (including network meta-analysis), health services research, and evaluation of rehabilitation interventions for people living with long-term conditions.
+I have authored more than 35 peer-reviewed publications spanning rehabilitation outcomes, digital health, ageing and frailty, and prosthetics and orthotics.
+My work includes feasibility and pilot trials, advanced evidence synthesis (including pairwise and network meta-analysis), health services research, and the evaluation of rehabilitation interventions for people living with long-term conditions.
+My research has been published in journals including Multiple Sclerosis Journal, Behaviour Research & Therapy, Journal of Medical Internet Research, and BMC Geriatrics, and is cited internationally.

-A full list of publications is available at:
+A full list of my publications is available via the following resources:

 Membership of professional bodies